falondarville/falondarville.com/docs/posts/survival-training.md

 Building this shelter takes quite a bit of labor and can take hours, including the time it takes to source the right materials.
 That said, it's best to build one with other people.

 First, we gathered a huge pile of leaves, enough to make a thick mattress that would fit the amount of people in our group (since shelters are best used with two or more people to increase warmth from body heat).

 The mattress has to be longer than you think, because you'll lose some room from the A frame tapered down design.
 The mattress is critical as it insulates the ground, and you can stay warmer that way.
 This is why, when camping, you can feel a significant warmth difference if you sleep in a sleeping bag versus a sleeping bag on top of a sleeping mat.
+The image below was taken in progress of building a one person shelter, so the leaf pile is smaller than the ones we built in our teams.

 ![Gather leaves for a mattress](../assets/images/gather-leaves.jpeg)

 After we made our leaf mattress, we searched for a spine that was longer than the length of our mattress.
 Then we found two relatively equal length poles to make our A frame.
 We tied the two similar length poles to each other using paracord.
 Then we pulled the two tied poles into a large X shape, with a smaller triangle at the top to rest one side of our spine on.

 We secured the spine with weight and tested the strength of the gravity structure by pulling down on the front (note that the A frame should always be either sitting straight, or leaning toward the spine.
 If the A frame leans out, there's a higher chance of collapse).

 Once we completed our A frame structure, we found some straight sticks, and added ribs to each side of the spine by leaning them against the spine.
 This made up what I call the skeleton of the structure.
+The image below shows how the shelter looks from the back, which is the opposite of the opening.

 ![Built the skeleton structure](../assets/images/skeleton-structure.jpeg)